sciatica treatment in Cheltenham

 How Long Does Sciatica Last

-The length of time that sciatica lasts can vary greatly from person to person, and in most cases it will go away within 4-6 weeks, but in some cases, especially as you age, it could last months.
+The length of time that sciatica lasts can vary greatly from person to person, and in most cases it will go away within 6-12 weeks, but in about 30% of people they can still have symptoms after a year.

 Sciatica rarely needs surgery, however in the rare circumstance where the nerve is severely compromised then surgery may need to be considered.